matthewfeickert/dgx-funcx-minimal-example/README.md

 The DGX does not have a batch system on it and so the users are responsible for load balancing and not overwhelming the system.
 How best to do this with `funcX` is not yet fully understood by Matthew.

+(GPU scaling examples will follow on another project after CPU scaling is understood.)

 ## Minimal Example

 1. On DGX get Python 3.8.11 with pyenv following instructions at https://github.com/Neubauer-Group/dgx-setup